fedimint/fedimint/integrationtests/README.md

          +0.000|Total sats
 ```
 which can be very useful for debugging what the minimint consensus is doing.
-You may wish to run `cargo test -p minimint <test-name>` to prevent concurrent debug output.
+You may wish to run `cargo test -p minimint-tests <test-name>` to prevent concurrent debug output.

 ## Running with real services
 Make sure you've [installed](https://nixos.org/manual/nix/stable/quick-start.html) Nix in order to run the correct versions of bitcoind and lightningd.